Orange-OpenSource/python-ngsild-client/README.md

         spot["status"].value = "occupied"
 ```

-We now establish the relationship between the parking and its spots by adding a new attribute to the parking.
+We now establish the relationship between the parking and its spots by adding a new attribute to the parking.<br>
+Having a mutual relationship is not necessarily needed.
+It depends on how we want to navigate in our datamodel. <br>
+Let's do it for the sake of example.

 ```python
 from ngsildclient import MultAttrValue